navikt/isoppfolgingstilfelle/README.md

 Commits to Master-branch is deployed automatically to dev-gcp and prod-gcp.
 Commits to non-master-branch is built without automatic deploy.

+This application produces the following topic(s):

+* teamsykefravr.isoppfolgingstilfelle-oppfolgingstilfelle-arbeidstaker

 This application consumes the following topic(s):

 * flex.syketilfellebiter